NikkideVries/Water_Quality/readme.md

 # What Drives Water Potability?
 - What is potability?
-Potable water, is water that is suitable for drinking and is safe for ingestion.
+Potable water, is water that is suitable for drinking and or is safe for ingestion.

 # Project Description: